plone/cookiecutter-zope-instance/README.rst

 - In 1.x the variable ``zcml`` was a dict with keys for the different settings.
   Since 2.x, for each setting there is a variable prefixed with ``zcml_``.
   This unifies the usage of the variables.
+  If a list of values were given in 1.x, now a comma separated string is expected.
   See section ZCML below.

 Options